bazelbuild/rules_python/tests/integration/README.md

 Bazel to ignore the nested workspace.

 * Add the directory to the `--deleted_packages` flag.
 Run `pre-commit` and it will do this for you.
+This also allows the integration test to see the nested workspace files correctly.
 * Update `.bazelignore` and add `tests/integration/<directory>/bazel-<name>`.
   This prevents Bazel from following infinite symlinks and freezing.
 * Add a `rules_python_integration_test` target to the BUILD file.